VarousXyz/Scratch/README.md

 # README file for scratch project week 0

-This is a simple program
+This is a complex program

-and then I added a line
+Just something going on

+Updates in stage

+more upates in woriing directory